kutycoi123/c-pthread-practice/assign2/assign2/assign2_part2/README.txt

 Q7: Why is it important, even on single-processor machines, to keep the critical sections as small as possible?
+	- On single-processor machines, interrupt can still happen to allow other functions to be executed.
+In such case, large critical sections means other functions need to wait long.
+Therefore, keeping critical sections as small as possible will reduce the wait-time and speed up the execution.
 Q8: Why is spin-waiting without yielding usually inefficient?
+	- It's because without yielding the thread is doing nothing but still using memory resources, which is really unnecessary and wasting.
+	It should give up their turn to yield for other threads to be executed.
 Q9: When might spin-waiting without yielding or blocking actually be *more* efficient?
+	- It might be more efficient if we know that the resources or conditions we are waiting for will be avaliable/satisfied soon
 Step 6: Monitoring Progress
 ---------------------------